00DRUG/PaintfromScratch/README.md

 - **Manipulate Tool:** Click the manipulate icon, then select a shape to move or resize.
 Use the handles for resizing.
 - **Background Fill:** Click the fill icon, then click on the canvas to fill an area with the selected color.
 - **History Panel:** Toggle the history panel to view and restore previous states.
+- **Apply Button:** Apply figures to the main canvas to be able to fill them or not to mess them with further manipulation.
+- **Undo Tool:** Get one action back in your timeline to correct mistakes.
+- **Redo Tool:** Can restore history to some further states to correct the mistakes and be back on track.

 ### File Operations